-Credits may be awarded for DSST based on the evaluation and recommendation by the American Council on Education (ACE).
-Please contact the Office of the Registrar for acceptable test and minimum score requirements.
+A listing of acceptable DSST tests for transfer can be located on the University Website.
+Please contact the Office of the Registrar for acceptable minimum score requirements.
 Students must use code 9492 on the "Score Report Recipient" to have scores mailed directly to the University.